 - How much does a revision rhinoplasty cost?

 Your cost for revision rhinoplasty will vary greatly, depending on how much reconstruction is required.
 In your initial consultation, Dr. Ramanadham will understand your concerns and goals before assessing your nose.
 Once a revision rhinoplasty surgical plan is created, she can more accurately estimate your costs.
 Dr. Ramanadham will also go over payments we accept and give you information on low-interest medical financing to help make your surgery more affordable.

 - How long should I wait after my original rhinoplasty?

 It is crucial to allow your nose time to heal following nose surgery.
 In most patients, it may take more than one year for swelling to completely subside so you can see the final shape of your nose.
 Once your nose is fully healed from nose surgery, you need to take some time to decide how you much you like or dislike the appearance and then schedule an appointment with Dr. Ramanadham.

 - How common are revision rhinoplasty procedures?

 Nose surgery is one of the most popular cosmetic surgeries and many people are pleased with their outcomes.
 Although, some nose surgeries might need another surgery to finish the results or to fix small cosmetic flaws.
 In a few patients, revision nose surgery is necessary to repair large cosmetic flaws or functional issues caused by the first surgery.
-If you are unhappy at all with your nose surgery by Dr. Ramanadham or another plastic surgeon, visit us for a consultation to get more information on revision rhinoplasty.
+If you are unhappy at all with your New Jersey rhinoplasty surgery by Dr. Ramanadham or another plastic surgeon, visit us for a consultation to get more information on revision rhinoplasty.